NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 Create a project.json file by selecting the *View Files* tab to the right.
 Then select **+Add** and name your file `project.json`.

-Use this code for your JSON.
+Use this code for your JSO file.
 ``` json
 {
     "frameworks": {